 6. Coloring Over Color

 So you think red dye will seamlessly go over your newly-dyed dark brown hair?
-Unfortunately, this could end up in a disaster.
+Unfortunately, this could end up in a mess.

 Neff tells me, “You can’t lift color with color.
 Only bleach can do that.
 So if you put a lighter red hair color on top of hair that has been previously colored a darker shade, you are going to be in trouble.”
 She explains the consequences, noting, “This usually creates a ‘hot root’ look, which means your new growth (or roots) will have a reddish hue and the rest of your hair will not match it.”
 Yikes!